-THETA KAPPA NATIONAL HONOR SOCIETY: The purpose of Phi Theta Kappa is to recognize and encourage scholarship among two-year college students.
+PHI THETA KAPPA NATIONAL HONOR SOCIETY: The purpose of Phi Theta Kappa is to recognize and encourage scholarship among two-year college students.
 To achieve this purpose, Phi Theta Kappa provides opportunities for the development of leadership and service, an intellectual climate for exchange of ideas and ideals, lively fellowship for scholars, and stimulation of interest in continuing academic excellence.
 To be eligible for membership: students must be enrolled in an academic or technical associate degree program; must have completed at least 12 hours of coursework that may be applied to an associate degree (part-time students may be eligible) and must have a grade point average of 3.5.
-For information, please additional visit our https://ptkbscc.Wordpress.com.
+For additional information, please visit our blog: https://ptkBishop State.Wordpress.com.

-PHYSICAL THERAPIST ASSISTANT (PTA) CLUB:

-This club is open to students enrolled in the Physical Therapist Assistant Program.
+PHYSICAL THERAPIST ASSISTANT (PTA) CLUB: This club is open to students enrolled in the Physical Therapist Assistant Program.
 It sponsors fund-raising drives and social/community activities and serves to provide networking opportunities.
 Students will learn about career opportunities in this exciting and burgeoning field.

 SIGMA KAPPA DELTA: Sigma Kappa Delta is the national English honor society for two-year colleges and confers distinction upon outstanding students of the English language and literature.
-To be eligible for membership, students must have completed a minimum of one collegelevel English class with a "B" average or better, have completed at least 12 semester hours, and maintain a minimum overall 3.3 GPA on a 4.0 scale.
+To be eligible for membership, students must have completed a minimum of one college-level English class with a "B" average or better, have completed at least 12 semester hours, and maintain a minimum overall 3.3 GPA on a 4.0 scale.